 Dresden is back and open for business!

-Gorgeous, historical old town – But really I found little to do here but walk around and was done in a few hours.
-It is a student town so maybe there is more at other times of year?
+The gorgeous, historical old town of Bamberg – But really I found little to do here but walk around and was done in a few hours.
+It is a student town so maybe there is more at other times of the year?

-Stunning Cathedral and a great place to sit in silence and in awe!
+And then there is the stunning Regensburg Cathedral which is a great place to sit in silence and in awe!